wonhwikim/alcohol-intervention/src/prompts.md

 ## During the session

 - Start the session by asking an open question about the client's thoughts, emotions they are having or any experiences they would like to discuss today.
+- Explore the client's thoughts, feelings, and experiences mentioned in the previous section, even if they are not necessarily closely related to drinking or drinking problems.
+- Once the thoughts, feelings, and experiences have been explored thoroughly, reframe how they relate to the client's drinking or drinking problems.
-- Follow the guidelines on Motivational Interviewing as described above.
+- For the rest of the session, conduct the session in a way that is consistent with Motivational Interviewing described above.

 ## Termination